-SL CAPITAL DECREASE Mandatory capital decrease There is no compulsory capital decrease for losses.
-Publicity and opposition term The capital decrease resolution does not need to be published and the opposition term is not required (unless otherwise established in the bylaws).
+CAPITAL DECREASE There is no compulsory capital decrease for losses.
+Mandatory capital decrease The capital decrease resolution does not need to be published and Publicity and opposition term the opposition term is not required (unless otherwise established in the bylaws).
 Instead, partners are liable for the company's debt for an amount equal to what they received in the capital reduction, unless a reserve charged to profits or freely disposable reserve is created for this amount.
 CORPORATE GOVERNANCE General meeting General meetings must be convened at least fifteen days before they are scheduled to be held.
 However, "universal" partners meetings (in which all partners present or represented agree to hold the meeting) can be held without requiring to be convened.
 The bylaws can provide for the celebration of hybrid or virtual meetings.
 There is no attendance quorum.
 Resolutions are passed by simple majority of valid votes provided they represent at least one-third of the voting rights.
-Some resolutions require a reinforced majority (more than one- half of the voting rights for capital increase or decrease and bylaws amendments, and at least two-thirds of the voting rights in the case of, inter alia , merger or spin-off).
+Some resolutions require a reinforced majority (more than onehalf of the voting rights for capital increase or decrease and bylaws amendments, and at least two-thirds of the voting rights in the case of, inter alia, merger or spin-off).
 The bylaws can increase the voting majorities.
-Administrative body Unless provided in the company's bylaws, minority partners cannot be represented in the board in proportion to their stake in the company.